Terrance West: Cleveland Browns

-The Cleveland Browns selected West in the third round (94th overall) of the 2014 NFL Draft.
+The Cleveland Browns selected West in the third round (94th overall) of the 2014 NFL draft.
 In his first career NFL game against the Pittsburgh Steelers, West had his first 100-yard game with 100 yards on 16 carries, a 6.3-yard average.
-West finished the 2014 season as the Cleveland Browns' leading rusher with 673 yards rushing on 171 carries with four touchdowns.
+West finished the 2014 season as the Browns' leading rusher with 673 yards rushing on 171 carries with four touchdowns.

 Tennessee Titans

 West reported to Cleveland's 2015 preseason camp overweight and immediately reclaimed his position in the coaching staff's doghouse throughout the preseason.
-After the final preseason game in Chicago, the Browns decided to move on without West and on September 6, 2015, the Browns traded West to the Tennessee Titans for a conditional pick in the 2016 NFL Draft.
+After the final preseason game in Chicago, the Browns decided to move on without West and on September 6, 2015, the Browns traded West to the Tennessee Titans for a conditional pick in the 2016 NFL draft.
 He was waived on November 7.
 During his tenure with the Titans, he was active in 2 games and inactive for two.
 He had 16 carries for 51 yards and 2 fumbles, which is double the number of fumbles he had during his rookie season with the Browns.

 Baltimore Ravens

 On November 10, 2015, West was signed to the practice squad of his hometown team, the Baltimore Ravens, after they lost starting running back Justin Forsett and back-up Lorenzo Taliaferro for the rest of the season.
 On November 18, he was promoted to the active roster.
-On November 30, West played in his first game with the Ravens, against his former team, the Cleveland Browns.
+On November 30, West played in his first game with the Ravens, against his former team, the Browns.

 In 2016, West appeared in all 16 games in the regular season and started 13 of them.
 He had a breakout performance in Week 4 against the Oakland Raiders, when he carried the ball 21 times for 113 yards and scored his first rushing touchdown as a Raven.
-However, the Ravens would ultimately lose 28-27.
-Two weeks later, in a shootout against the New York Giants, he ran the ball 23 times for 87 yards and two touchdowns, while also catching four passes for 36 yards, but the Ravens would lose 27-23.
-In week 13 against the Miami Dolphins, West had ten carries for 50 yards and a touchdown, while also catching three passes for 18 yards and a receiving touchdown, in a 38-6 blowout win.
+However, the Ravens would ultimately lose 28–27.
+Two weeks later, in a shootout against the New York Giants, he ran the ball 23 times for 87 yards and two touchdowns, while also catching four passes for 36 yards, but the Ravens would lose 27–23.
+In week 13 against the Miami Dolphins, West had ten carries for 50 yards and a touchdown, while also catching three passes for 18 yards and a receiving touchdown, in a 38–6 blowout win.
 He finished the year with 193 carries, 774 rushing yards and five rushing touchdowns.

 On May 8, 2017, West signed his original round tender to keep him under contract for the 2017 season.

-In the 2017 season opener at the Cincinnati Bengals, West ran the ball 19 times for 80 yards and scored one of the game's two touchdowns, as the Ravens won 20-0.
-The following week, against his former team the Browns, West ran eight times for 22 yards and a touchdown, while also catching two passes for 23 yards in the 24-10 win.
+In the 2017 season opener at the Cincinnati Bengals, West ran the ball 19 times for 80 yards and scored one of the game's two touchdowns, as the Ravens won 20–0.
+The following week, against his former team the Browns, West ran eight times for 22 yards and a touchdown, while also catching two passes for 23 yards in the 24–10 win.
 Due to a calf injury, he appeared in only five games that year and finished with 39 carries for 138 rushing yards and two rushing touchdowns.